JuliaLang/IJulia.jl/README.md

 First, you will need to install a few prerequisites:

-* You need **version 1.0** or later of IPython.
-Note that IPython 1.0 was released in August 2013, so the version pre-packaged with operating-system distribution is likely to be too old for the next few weeks or months.
+* You need **version 3.0** or later of IPython.
+Note that IPython 3.0 was released in February 2015, so the version pre-packaged with operating-system distribution is likely to be too old for the next few weeks or months.
 Until then, you may have to [install IPython manually](http://ipython.org/ipython-doc/stable/install/install.html).
 On Mac and Windows systems, it is currently easiest to use the [Anaconda Python](http://continuum.io/downloads) installer.